donut9164/donut9164/README.md

 ## 🚀 Projects
 - [Planthings](https://github.com/donut9164/Planthings) - PlanThings is a website that helps you find suitable plants for your location and provides guidance on how to grow them.
 - [Terminal-clone](https://github.com/donut9164/Terminal-clone) - Terminal Clone, a versatile command-line interface that replicates terminal functionality.
 Explore commands for system management, internet interaction, and Python package handling.
-Learn about available actions and their usage below.
 ---

 <div align="center">